 Biodiversity refers to:

-The loss of biodiversity is just as large of a threat to our planet as climate change.
+Reduced biodiversity is just as big a threat to our planet as climate change.
 Every day, approximately 100 species become extinct.

-The TEEB study assigns biodiversity and all the services that it provides to humanity – such as food, water, renewable resources – a market price.
-Thus, the actual value of biodiversity can be expressed in monetary terms and incorporated into economic decision-making processes, such as in business or economic policy.
+The TEEB study assigns a market price to biodiversity and all the services that it provides to humanity – such as food, water, renewable resources – a market price.
+The actual value of biodiversity can then be expressed in monetary terms and incorporated into economic decision-making processes, such as in corporate or economic policies.

 The main causes of the rapid loss of biodiversity include land use and land consumption by humans.
 This results in: